boulund/tcup/docs/source/preparing_databases.rst

 .. note::
     Since early 2016, NCBI are phasing out the use of `gi` numbers.
-The ``taxref_db.py`` program will automatically search for taxid mappings for a given RefSeq sequence if the FASTA header contains a sequence accession number, e.g. ``ref|NC_009925.1|``.
-However, expect this to be quite slow as it has to make queries for all accession numbers of the network.
+The ``taxref_db`` program will automatically search for taxid mappings for a given RefSeq sequence if the FASTA header contains a sequence accession number, e.g. ``ref|NC_009925.1|``.
+However, expect this to be quite slow as it has to make queries for all accession numbers over the network.

 .. _`NCBI Taxonomy`: http://www.ncbi.nlm.nih.gov/taxonomy